Laxman416/Portfolio/SQL/Projects/CreditCardFraud/CreditCardFraud-README.md

 - Any specific cities where fraud is more prevalent?

 - Are fraudulent transactions more likely to be declined? and can this be improved?

+- Which states have the highest average transaction amounts in fraudulent cases?

+- What is the average time of day that fraudulent transactions occur?

+- Are there specific merchants that show repeated fraud attempts?